WellyZhang/LearningGit/README.md

 ```
 to establish connection of the local and remote repos.
 After conflicts are resolved, git push.

-To contribute to an existing project, first fork the repo, then clone, add soemthing, push to your own repo and send pull request to contribute.
+To contribute to an existing project, first fork the repo, then clone, add something, push to your own repo and send pull request to contribute.

 ### gitignore